playgameservices/cpp-ios-basic-samples/samples-ios/CollectAllTheStarsNative/README.md

     * Create a separate client ID for the iOS version of the game, as described in the "Create a client ID" section of the [Console Documentation](https://developers.google.com/games/services/console/enabling).
         * Use the Bundle ID that you created in Step 1.
-4. Create your own application in the Play Console, as described in our [Developer Documentation](https://developers.google.com/games/services/console/enabling).
+5. Create your own application in the Play Console, as described in our [Developer Documentation](https://developers.google.com/games/services/console/enabling).
 Make sure you follow the "iOS" instructions for creating your client ID and linking your application.
     * Again, you will be using the Bundle ID that you created in Step 1.
     * You can leave your App Store ID blank for testing purposes.
-5. Make a note of your client ID and application ID as described in the documentation
+6. Make a note of your client ID and application ID as described in the documentation.
-6. Once that's done, open up your `Constants.h` file, and replace the `CLIENT_ID` value with your own OAuth2.0 client ID.
+7. Click the "Info" tab and go down to the bottom where you see "URL Types".
+  You need to add 2 URL types.
+In one URL type, the Identifier needs to be a unique string such as com.google.ReverseClientId.
+Specify your client ID in reversed order in the URL Schemas field.
+For example, if your client ID for iOS is YOUR_CLIENT_ID_CODE.apps.googleusercontent.com, then specify com.googleusercontent.apps.CLIENT_ID_CODE in the URL Schemas field.
+  In the other URL type, specify a unique string in the Identifier field, such as "BundleId".
+Specify your app's bundle identifier in the URL Schemas field.

 That's it!
 Your application should be ready to run!

 ## Troubleshooting / Known Issues